 Alicia Jones serves as our on-site coordinator for the Roma Partnership and a missionary to the Roma people.
 She is from Raleigh, NC and lives in Hungary.
 In addition to local coordination of the teams, she works with the Hungarian schools and the local Roma communities throughout the year.
 For more information about this ongoing work, visit www.lovehelpteach.org

-The price of the trip is $1975 per person.
+The price of the trip will be approximately $2150 per person, based on airfare.
 This includes round-trip airfare, insurance, in-country transportation, lodging, most meals, orientation materials, and T-shirt.
 Some personal spending money will be needed for a few meals and souvenirs.
 (Price does not include materials that will be needed for ministry, i.e., VBS materials, building materials, medical supplies etc. See below)

 Each team will provide a non-refundable $200 deposit when team reservation is made.
 An additional $1800 per team is needed for ministry expenses.
 This may include building supplies, food for the children or adults during ministry events, food packages for families, VBS supplies, medical supplies etc. The team leader will work in coordination with the on-site coordinator in the use of these funds.

-Teams should be comprised of no more than 10 members (up to 12 with approval).
+Teams should be comprised of no more than 12 members.
 On-site coordinators will arrange logistics for teams.
 Housing and food logistics vary based on work location.
 Some teams may be asked to help with their food preparation.
 Applicants must be at least 16 years old to participate.

 Team members must be in good physical health.
 Anyone with a chronic medical condition should not volunteer for these projects.
 Many areas of work will be quite hot and dusty.
-Volunteers will need to make sure the following shots are up to date: Typhoid, Hepatitis A and B, Pertussis, Flu and Tetanus.
+Recommended vaccines are Covid + booster, Typhoid Ukraine and Romania), Hepatitis A and B, Pertussis, Flu and Tetanus.
 Check with your healthcare provider and cdc.gov/travel for recommendations to the specific country destination.

 Living and Working Conditions